 Almost everyone has eaten bread, and we have done for thousands of years, but do we know how it is made?
 Or where it comes from?
 What is wheat?
 How many ingredients make a real loaf of bread and what goes into supermarket bread?
 What on earth is sourdough?

-This project will aim to address some of these questions and make some toast along the way.
+This project aimed to address some of these questions and make some toast along the way.

-We are going to sow, grow, harvest, mill and bake local heritage wheat varieties in the heart of our community and share opportunities to get involved at every stage of the process to learn more about this staple food and to explore questions about where our food comes from and whether or not it is possible to grow staple food items where we live in the heart of Leith.
+We sowed, grew and harvested, local heritage wheat varieties in the heart of our community and shared opportunities to get involved at every stage of the process to learn more about this staple food and to explore questions about where our food comes from and whether or not it is possible to grow staple food items where we live in the heart of Leith.

 The grain itself is interesting.
 As the folk at Scotland the Bread say themselves-